Tigers draft Arizona State slugger Torkelson with No. 1 pick - WHIZ News

 “We know he can play first.
 But our scouts strongly feel that he can play third base, and that’s out intent at this point,” Detroit general manager Al Avila said on the ESPN broadcast.
 “He’s exactly the type of player we hoped would be there for us to get with the top pick.
 Obviously, he’s one of the most productive hitters in college history.”

+Tennessee high school outfielder Robert Hassell ended the run on college players, going No. 8 to San Diego.
+That’s the latest the first prep player was taken in a draft, surpassing Clayton Kershaw, who went to the Dodgers at No. 7 in 2006.

+Florida high school outfielder Zac Veen was taken by Colorado with the ninth pick, followed by the Los Angeles Angels selecting Louisville lefty Reid Detmers to round out the top 10.

-The Tigers’ selection of Torkelson marked the second straight year a college position player was taken with the first pick after Baltimore chose Oregon State catcher Adley Rutschman last year.
+The Tigers’ selection of Torkelson also marked the second straight year a college position player was taken with the first pick.
 It’s the first time that has happened since Milwaukee took North Carolina catcher B.J.
 Surhoff in 1985 and Pittsburgh selected Arkansas third baseman Jeff King a year later.

-Arkansas outfielder Heston Kjerstad went No. 2 overall to Baltimore, which took Oregon State catcher Adley Rutschman with the top pick a year ago.
-The powerful, left-handed hitting Kjerstad was considered arguably the best all-around college outfielder in the draft.

-Minnesota ace right-hander Max Meyer went third to Miami.
-He was a two-way star in college and a closer before moving into the Gophers’ rotation as a sophomore.
-Meyer’s slider is wicked, hitting the upper-80s (mph) and low-90s consistently, and is complemented by a mid-to-upper-90s fastball — all with a smooth delivery.
+“He’s one of the most polished hitters we’ve seen in the draft for quite some time, showing plus-plus power and excellent plate discipline,” Tigers director of amateur scouting Scott Pleis said in a statement.
+“We’ve been tracking Spencer’s growth and performance since his breakout freshman season at Arizona State, and are excited to see him grow in the coming years.”

 The first round of the draft will be completed, along with eight competitive balance round selections, on Wednesday night — 37 picks in all.
 Rounds 2-5 will be held Thursday night, for a total of 160 players selected.